 Accounting and bookkeeping

-Strong skills and reliability are valued, and contributions are aligned with current organizational priorities.
+Strong skills and reliability are valued, and volunteer contributions are aligned with current organizational priorities.

-From time to time, we invite experienced individuals to serve as advisors or liaisons.
-These roles provide strategic guidance, regional insight, or subject-matter expertise in conservation, education, nonprofit governance, or community partnerships.
+Experienced individuals may occasionally be invited to serve as advisors or liaisons, providing guidance, regional insight, or subject-matter expertise related to conservation, education, nonprofit governance, or community partnerships.

-As Trout Adventures grows, volunteers may have opportunities to take on expanded responsibilities in program coordination or leadership.
-These roles develop through demonstrated commitment, experience, and alignment with the organization’s mission and governance standards.
+As Trout Adventures grows, volunteers may take on expanded responsibilities in program coordination or leadership.
+These roles develop through demonstrated commitment and alignment with the organization’s mission and governance standards.

 Board and officer positions are filled through a structured governance process consistent with our bylaws.

-If you are located within our service area and would like to support conservation education in rural communities, contact us at Info@TroutAdventures.org.
+If you are located within our service area and would like to support conservation education, contact us at Info@TroutAdventures.org.

-Volunteers play an important role in connecting students to Nevada’s watersheds, native wildlife, and conservation traditions.
-We are grateful for those who choose to support this work.
+Volunteers help connect students to Nevada’s watersheds, native wildlife, and conservation traditions.